kaibra/finalytics/README.md

 * **run** task  which compiles cljs->js before start
 * remove main.js after **run** task has been implemented
 * uberjar which can be started + configured
+* lein ancient as dep + updated deps + deps-status visible here
+* travis tests visible in this file

 ## Contributor